robang74/redfishos/forum/quick-first-setup-guide.md

 **TOP MENU**

-This part of the configuration is optional but it will be useful for the many:
+This part of the configuration is optional but it will be useful for the many.

-1. in Settings:System -> Top menu: enables the following: Silence, Flashlight, VPN, NFC, Developer tools, Utilities, Take a selfie
+In Settings:System -> Top menu:

-2. in Settings:System -> Top menu -> Show ambiance in Top menu: OFF, it will save a lot of useful space in top menu
+1. disable Show ambiance in Top menu, it will save a lot of useful space in top menu;
+2. enables the following: Silence, Flashlight, VPN, NFC, Developer tools, Utilities, Take a selfie.

 Make all other changes you wish.

 About the *VPN*, it should be configured before using it, check the [Quick Start Guide](quick-start-guide.md) for it.

-About the *NFC* is usefull only if you are going to use it otherwise disable it in
+About the *NFC* is useful only if you are going to use it otherwise disable it in

 * Settings:System -> NFC: OFF.

-About *Screenshot", the keys combination `volume up + down` is a much faster way to get your display screenshoted.
+About *Screenshot*, the keys combination `volume up + down` is a much faster way to get your display screenshot-ed.

-About *Take a selfie*, it is a straightforward misdefined shortcut to the camera therefore
+About Take a selfie, it is a straightforward mis-defined shortcut to the camera therefore

 * Settings:System -> Gesture -> Quick access to the Camera: OFF

 will simplify the UI without undermining the user experience.

-About "Connect to Internet" is quite useless and disabling it will let you gain a free icon position in the top menu or even save an intere line in some cases.
+About *Connect to Internet* is quite useless and disabling it will let you gain a free icon position in the top menu or even save an intere line in some cases.

 ---